PatrickMSM/ClientSMPMods/README.md

 # What is this?
 This is a collection of (mostly) optimization mods made for almost any SMP.
 This modpack is based on [Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized/), with [Simple Voice Chat](https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat/), [LiteMatica](https://www.curseforge.com/minecraft/mc-mods/litematica) and [ReplayMod](https://www.replaymod.com/) added to it.
 # Notes
-[ReplayMod](https://www.replaymod.com/) isn't yet updated to 1.19, so it isnt added yet!
+[ReplayMod](https://www.replaymod.com/) and [LiteMatica](https://www.curseforge.com/minecraft/mc-mods/litematica) isn't yet updated to 1.19, so it isnt added yet!
 [Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized/) is still in alpha, expect visual bugs!
 # Credits
 robotkoer for [Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized/)